bennoH2025/COOLLAB-Community-Nodes/README.md

 ## 📤 Contributing Nodes
 We welcome all useful contributions!
-Want to share your custom Coollab-Node with the community?
+Want to share your custom self coded Coollab-Node with the community?

 👉 **[Read our Submission Guide](docs/submission-guide.md)**